deib-polimi/modaclouds-monitoring-manager/README.md

 ## Change List

+v1.2:
+* internalComponents can now be a monitoredTarget
+* system properties can be used now besides environemnt variables
+* inheritance was removed

 v1.1.2:

 * Fixed a bug that didn't allow to upload a new model the first time using the PUT method